jediracer/bikesharing/README.md

   ![Top Citi Bike Stations](https://github.com/jediracer/bikesharing/blob/main/images/Top_Bike_Stations.png)

-- This map indication the location the most popular Citi Bike Stations in NYC.
-The size and color of the marker indicate the frequency the station is used.
+- This map indicates the location the most popular Citi Bike Stations in NYC.
+The size and color of the marker represent the frequency the station is used.
 The majority of the larger dots are clustered in Manhattan.

 - Checkout Duration: